taystantim/taylaportfolio/README.md

 #### Introduction

-Gasoline accounts for almost half of the oil consumption in United States, and it is the largest single volume refined product sold in the United States (TradingEconomics).
-The U.S.
-Energy Information Administration uses an unweighted average of the daily gas prices (EIA) to calculate weekly, monthly, and annual gas prices.
-This study uses the weekly New York Harbor conventional regular gasoline datasat price in cents per gallon.
-It includes data from 2000 to mid-2010, with a total of 575 observations.
+Gasoline makes up nearly half of U.S. oil consumption and is the largest refined product sold domestically (TradingEconomics).
+The U.S. Energy Information Administration (EIA) reports weekly, monthly, and annual gas prices using an unweighted average of daily prices.
+This study analyzes the weekly New York Harbor conventional regular gasoline dataset (in cents per gallon), covering 2000 to mid-2010 with 575 observations.

-A random sequence of observations {xt} that are recorded in a time ordered fashion are time series.
-The objective of this time series analysis is to see how current gas price trends affect future gas prices.
-Furthermore, this time series analysis will propose a statistical model that explains the relations of adjacent points in the gas prices that are correlated in time.
+A time series is a sequence of observations recorded in time order.
+The goal of this analysis is to examine how current gas price trends influence future prices and to develop a statistical model that captures the temporal dependence between observations.

 ![Alt text](images/gas1.png)
 Figure 1.

 ##### Statistical Methods

-Upon inspecting the plot of the gasoline data there is a clear upward trend in the time series see figure 1.
-A simple linear regression could be used to estimate the trend.
-The linear trend is estimated by xt = -33899.69 +16.98zt + wt where xt is the average expected value of gasoline for a time in years zt.
-However, linear regression models do not explain all of the important aspects of time series.
-The lagged relationships through autoregressive, and moving average models are better suited for investigating time series.
-These models combine to form the autoregressive moving average (ARMA) models.
+The plot of the gasoline data (Figure 1) shows a strong upward trend.
+Although a simple linear regression, xₜ = −33899.69 + 16.98zₜ + wₜ,can estimate this trend, it does not capture the key time-dependent structure.
+Autoregressive and moving-average components, combined in ARMA models, are better suited because they model relationships between current and past values.
 The ARMA model regresses the present outcome xt on the past outcomes (xt-l, ..., xt-p) with correlated errors.
-Times series analysis requires that the mean and autocovariance satisfy the conditions of stationarity.

 The clear upward trend of the gas data shows that the series is not stationary see figure 1.
 Differencing the data yields a stationary process such that the first difference eliminates a